 Tip: You can filter the list by selecting a particular type of custom devices from the drop-down list box in the upper-right corner of the section.

 3. Select the check box that corresponds to the custom device that you want to delete.

-In the upper-right corner of the section, the upper-right corner of the section, the upper-right corner of the section.
+In the upper-right corner of the section, the button is enabled.